Dentures & PartialsLansdale, PA

 Implant-Supported Dentures

 Implant-supported dentures are a restoration that stays put in your mouth.
 As few as four dental implants support a full arch of missing teeth.
-The denture latches onto the dental implants to ensure stability and can take on everyday wear and tear in your mouth.
-Getting implant-supported dentures is a longer process than removable ones because of the surgical component.
+The denture latches onto the dental implants to ensure stability and can withstand everyday wear and tear in your mouth.
+Getting implant-supported dentures is a longer process than getting removable ones because of the surgical component.
 We place implant posts into the jawbone, requiring around three to six months to heal before we can move forward.

 However, implant-supported dentures come with a ton of benefits.
 Though they’re more expensive upfront, you won’t incur surprise costs down the line.
 The implants stop jawbone deterioration, so your jaw won’t continue to wear down and change throughout your lifetime.
 You don’t have to worry about relining or replacing your dentures because they no longer fit in your mouth.
 Their fit will be consistent.